 Lastly, the guidelines to use when purchasing essential oils.

-- do not believe the marketing gimmicks such as 100% pure, food grade (whatever that means), therapeutic etc.
+- do not believe the marketing gimmicks such as 100% pure, food grade (whatever that means), therapeutic etc. If the oils are genuine, they are therapeutic and 100% pure.
+The term food grade is for food industry that uses industrialized essential oils as food additives.

 - do not purchase essential oils on Amazon, Ebay or Etsy, or any other commercial platforms where anyone can sign up and sell.